The US Presidential Election: Should we just flip a coin?

 Published: 18 October 2024

 The opinion polls through August, September and October 2024 have revealed an incredibly close Presidential election contest in the US.
-Indeed, by many estimates, this is looking to be one of the closest presidential contests in the modern era with the outcome potentially on a knife edge.
-And that fact should focus attention as it raises the very real possibility that the US could experience even more political strife and conflict after 5 November, depending on the vote in several crucial swing states.
-Please join Professor Carman one week before the US elections as he discusses the state of the contest and what we might expect when we wake up on 6 November (and beyond).
+This was one of the closest presidential contests in the modern era with the outcome potentially on a knife edge.
+Professor Carman discussed a week before the US elections the state of the contest and what we could have expected on election day.

 Speaker Bio